Using TypeScript

 Writing TypeScript Files

-Once you've setup everything correctly, you can start writing TypeScript files instead of JavaScript files.
-This applies for service handlers, as well as a custom server.ts file or database init.ts seeding files.
+Once you have setup everything correctly, you can start using TypeScript files instead of JavaScript files.
+This setup applies for service handlers, and to a custom server.ts file, or database init.ts seeding files as well.

 Samples